algosup/2024-2025-project-4-web-fpga-team-2/Documents/Technical/technicalSpecification.md

 - <strong>Generates an upload folder</strong><br>
- The folder upload will be generated only when it doesn't exist. <br>
+ The upload folder will only be generated if it doesn't exist. <br>
  It can be accessed using the HTTP protocol.<br>
  This folder will contain all files downloaded by the teacher in JSON format.